November 4, 2020 2:05:31 am

 The FIR was lodged at Tanda police station, Hoshiarpur district, under sections 115, 124-A, 153-A, 505 (2), 295, 188, 269, 270, 271, 506 of IPC, section 3 of the Epidemic Diseases Act, 1897 and section 54 of the Disaster Management Act, 2005.

-Jasbir’s counsel, advocate Jasraj Singh, submitted before court that the petitioner has been in custody for over six months now.
-The chargesheet was presented on July 9 this year but charges have yet not been framed as the committal order has not been passed.
-Thus, the trial is not likely to be concluded at an early date.
+Jasbir’s counsel, advocate Jasraj Singh, submitted that the petitioner has been in custody for over six months now.
+The chargesheet was presented on July 9 but charges have yet not been framed as the committal order has not been passed, so the trial is not likely to be concluded at an early date.
 There is no other criminal case pending against the petitioner.
-Furthermore, an examination of the utterances made by the petitioner shows that the offences of sedition and inciting communal disaffection are not attracted, thus, the petitioner may be granted regular bail, the advocate stated.
+An examination of the utterances made by the petitioner shows that the offences of sedition and inciting communal disaffection are not attracted, so the petitioner may be granted regular bail, the advocate stated.

-Justice Mittal, after going through the transcript of the Facebook Live session of the petitioner, said, “It appears that the petitioner was unhappy with the lockdown imposed due to coronavirus and the way the pandemic was being handled by the Government of India as well as the Punjab government.
+Justice Mittal, after going through the transcript of the Facebook Live session of the petitioner, said, “It appears that the petitioner was unhappy with the lockdown… and the way the pandemic was being handled by the Government of India as well as the Punjab government.
 Thus, he has criticised the functioning of the said governments.
-Definitely, intemperate and abusive language has been used against high officials of the governments as well as against the elected representatives, but the same does not amount to exciting disaffection towards the government established by law or to excite hatred against it.
-It also does not amount to inciting religious disaffection or disruption of communal harmony.”
+Definitely, intemperate and abusive language has been used… but the same does not amount to exciting disaffection towards the government… It also does not amount to inciting religious disaffection or disruption of communal harmony.”

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines